Unikernel Linux (UKL): Design

 \subsubsection{Application Modifications}

-Along with the above mentioned configurations, applications can be modified to gain further performance benefits.
-Developers can, by taking advantage of application knowledge, explore deeper optimizations.
+Along with the above configurations, developers can explore deeper optimizations by taking advantage of application knowledge.
 For example, they may be able to assert that only one thread is accessing a file descriptor and avoid costly locking operations.
-As another example, they may know \textit{a priori} that an application is using TCP and not UDP and that a particular write operation in the application will always be to a TCP socket, avoiding the substantial overhead of polymorphism in the kernel's VFS implementation.
-As we optimize specific operations, we are building up a library of helper functions that cache and simplify common operations.
+As another example, they may know \textit{a priori} that an application uses TCP and not UDP and that a particular write operation in the application will always be to a TCP socket, avoiding the substantial overhead of polymorphism in the kernel's VFS implementation.
+As we optimize specific operations, we are building up a library of helper functions that simplify common operations; see "Shortcut" figure \ref{fig:entries}.

 UKL base model ensures that the application and kernel execution models stay separate, with proper transitions between the two.
-But applications may find it beneficial to run under the kernel execution model, even for short times.
 Applications can toggle a per-thread flag which switches them to the kernel-mode execution, allowing application threads to be treated as kernel threads, so they won't be preempted.
-This can be used as a `run-to-completion' mode where performance-critical paths of the application can be accelerated.
+This can be used as a `run-to-completion' mode where performance-critical paths of the application can avoid perturbation.